Easy day trip planning to go from Florence to Pisa by train. How to buy train tickets, get to the cathedral and climb on top of the leaning tower

-Visiting Pisa can be an easy day trip from Florence, or a stop while going to or coming back from Cinque Terre (it’s the same train line).
+Florence to Pisa trains are fast and convenient.
+This makes visiting Pisa an easy day trip from Florence, or a stop while going to or coming back from Cinque Terre (it’s the same train line).
 This is what the itinerary looks like:

 Choose a “Regionale veloce” train, they are quicker and cost the same.
 You don’t need to rush to reserve, regional train tickets do not accept reservations and ticket prices are fixed (and fairly cheap!) .
 Actually you may not be able to see the time table before one week from the departure date, if you need to look for the schedule just enter a date within one week, time tables are fairly stable.